acmCSUFDev/Food-Tinder/openapi/README.md

 `POST /login`

-*Log in using username and password*
+*Log in using username and password.
+A 401 is returned if the information is incorrect.*

 <h3 id="login-parameters">Parameters</h3>